Gulf Coast Intermodal Dispatch & Logistics 2026

 Rail Hub

-I-45(The Export Chute) Dallas ↔ Houston The Rail-to-Port Pipeline: Direct link from Dallas rail hubs to Port Houston.
+The Rail-to-Port Pipeline: Direct corridor from Dallas rail yards to Port Houston terminals.
 Focus: Export Repositioning.
-Primary lane for moving empty containers to resin packers.
-High congestion (top 25 national bottleneck).
+High-priority lane for resin packer equipment supply.

 Gulf Coast Regulatory Compliance & Risk (Final)